LuisHDBueno/Reinforcement-Learning-Surround/README.md

 The enviroment used in the original Surround game is a 11 x 11 grid where two snakes move around, leaving a trail behind them.
 On the Atari 2600 version, just one player controls the snake and the other snake is controlled by the computer.

-The version used in this project is a 16 x 16 grid where the two snakes are controlled by the users' inputs (as described in <a href="#usage-guide">Usage Guide</a>).
+For this project, we recreated the game using a 16 x 16 grid where the two snakes are controlled by the users' inputs (as described in <a href="#usage-guide">Usage Guide</a>).

 ## Observation Space